Window air conditioners are usually not fixed when broken and most often tossed and replaced.

 - The first step is to find a spot on the copper refrigerant line that will be easily accessible and clean it with a wire brush or emery cloth.

 - Take the piercing valve and hold it on one side of the copper line.

 - After the outer screws are in place, the center can be screwed in which will go into the copper line piercing it.

 You can now attach gauges on the the unit and test it or refill as you would any other A/C unit.

 There are some HVAC technicians who prefer to solder on a valve but in my experience a screw on valve works just as good.

-This is of course debatable and is simply a preference that changes from tech to tech.
+This is of course debatable and is simply a preference that changes from tech-to-tech.

-If you just need a quick port to add refrigerant or do some test than a screw on piercing valve will work fine.
+If you just need a quick port to add refrigerant or do some test a screw on piercing valve will work fine.

 Screw on type valves can become loose over time and 4-5 years and may need to be tightened.

 Window A/C units that are fixed are usually already 3-5 years old, if not older.